NativeDocuments/docx-to-pdf-on-AWS-Lambda/README.md

 * **DEPLOY_ENV**:  if 'PROD', don't write debug level logging

-If you are using an S3 trigger (as opposed to a step function), you also need:
+If you are using an S3 trigger, you also need:

 * **S3_BUCKET_OUTPUT**: the name of the S3 bucket to which the PDF will be saved (if blank, it should write to the input event bucket)

+If not, you can remove S3_BUCKET_OUTPUT

+If you want to write an SQS message when a conversion is done, you also need:

+* **SQS_WRITE_QUEUE_URL**: the URL of the queue to which the message should be sent

 ### Execution role